 Failing this selection test precludes subsequent admission to the two-year degree course.

 Propective Graduates of the Conservatory of Gallarate, who have been admitted to taking the final exam of the three-year Bachelor in the winter session, have the right to enroll to the Master under condition.

 The specific selection test consists in the performance of a 30-minute program including:

-– at least one sacred aria
+– a sacred aria

-– at least one chamber piece
+– a chamber piece

 Test of historical, musicological and analytical skills:

 After passing the specific selection test, suitable candidates coming from non-academic courses(so-called “Previgente ordinamento”) are required to carry out a test of historical, musicological and analytical skills.

 – Performance of five opera arias by different composers (of which at least one in a foreign language), preferably with recitative, to be sung by heart.

 – Performance of two concert pieces (chamber, operetta, musical, asf.)